Hervepoh/Hervepoh/README.md

 <!---
 - 👋 Hi, I’m @Hervepoh
 - 👀 I’m interested in devops
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Nextjs and C# Foundational with Freeodecamp + Microsoft
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me epohherve63@gmail.com

 Hervepoh/Hervepoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.